dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

     name = "Cascade"
 +++

-`@cascade` is available as a directive that can be applied to fields.
-With the @cascade directive, nodes that don’t have all fields specified in the query are removed.
+The `@cascade` directive can be applied to fields.
+With the `@cascade` directive, nodes that don’t have all fields specified in the query are removed.
 This can be useful in cases where some filter was applied and some nodes might not have all the listed fields.

-For example, the query below only return the authors which have both reputation and posts, where posts have text.
-Note that `@cascade` trickles down so it would automatically be applied at the `posts` level as well if it's applied at the `queryAuthor` level.
+For example, the query below only returns the authors which have both `reputation` and `posts`, where posts have `text`.
+Note that `@cascade` trickles down so if it's applied at the `queryAuthor` level, it will automatically be applied at the `posts` level too.

 ```graphql
 {